elanmarae/okinawa-curry/lab-10/README.md

 * Map should have a clear legend that shows the color and values (in correct units) of your class.
 * When the user mouses over count, a tooltip or popup will provide the name of the county and average rent value.
 * Page should have updated title and metadata information.
+* Code should be well-structured with indentions, comments, and meaningful variable and function names

+**Challenges:**

+* Add a state outline layer to help readers determine state boundaries (hint: see the [jQuery .when() method](https://api.jquery.com/jquery.when/) for loading multiple files.
-**Challenge:** Use jQuery to show a list ranking counties by their median gross rent values sorted from highest to lowest values.
-Also, add a state outline layer to help readers determine state boundaries.
+* Use jQuery to show a list ranking counties by their median gross rent values sorted from highest to lowest values.

-Commit your work as you go and push to your repository and submit the link within Canvas by the due date.
+Commit your work as you go, push to your repository, and submit the link within Canvas by the due date.